starmarshall/starmarshall/README.md

 <div>

 ### Hello!👋
 My name is **Volodymyr** and I enjoy working with a wide variety of technologies.
-My experience helps to take ownership and deliver end-to-end solutions for web applications.
+My experience helps to deliver end-to-end solutions for web applications.
 I have a willingness to learn new things and rise to challenges.

 ## Some facts about me
 - 🤝Great team work - I can find a common language even with Wookiee